vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/19_Vedic_and_Vedantic_Mantra_Yoga.md

 • *So\`ham Asmi*: I am He \(the Supreme Self\).26

-• *Prajéànam Brahma*: Wisdom is the Supreme Brahman.27
+• *Prajéānam Brahma*: Wisdom is the Supreme Brahman.27

 All these great sayings are summarized in the single great mantra *Oṁ* that comes to dominate all mantras from the late Vedic era and also means "I am all".
 There are other important Vedantic mantras in yogic thought, for example, *Oṁ Tat Sat*. *Oṁ* is the Divine Word. *Tat* refers to the Infinite, from the root Ta meaning "to extend".
 Sat refers to pure existence, from the root As indicating being.